ytaek-oh/retriever/README.md

 ## Acknowledgements

 This project inherits the architecture of the [lavis](https://github.com/salesforce/LAVIS) project from Salesforce.
+We appreciate for the wonderful project.